LukeShortCloud/rootpages/markdown/bootloaders.md

 * --modules = List kernel modules that are required for boot.
 Depending on the end-user's setup, "lvm", "raid" (for mdadm), and/or "encrypt" (for LUKS) may be required.
 * --force = Install despite any warnings.
 * --recheck = Remove the original /boot/grub/device.map file (if it exists) and then review the current mapping of partitions.
 * --boot-directory = The directory that the "grub/" folder should exist in.
-This is typcially "/boot".
+This is typically "/boot".
 [2]

 Source: